PlutoKirito/PlutoKirito.github.io/index.md

 Here is **Jiaxin Chen (陈嘉鑫)**. <br>

 I am currently pursuing my Bachelor's degree in Remote Sensing Science and Technology at Wuhan University, with research interests in Robotics.
-Born in 2005 in Chengdu, Sichuan Province, China.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at — **kiritojiaxin [AT] gmail [DOT] com** or WeChat: **cjx828807**